Bielteknik/orionRC/backend/README.md

     Create a file named `.env` in this directory.
 Copy the contents of `.env.example` into it and fill in the required values.
     -   `PORT`: The port the server will run on (e.g., 8000).
     -   `DEVICE_AUTH_TOKEN`: A strong, secret token that your IoT agent will use to authenticate. **This must match the `token` in your agent's `config.json`**.
+    -   `OPENWEATHER_API_KEY`: (Optional) Your API key from OpenWeatherMap.
+This is required to use the OpenWeather virtual sensor for temperature and humidity data.

 3.  **Run in Development Mode:**
     This command uses `nodemon` to automatically restart the server when you make changes to the code.